OrangeCats/gitskills/README.md

 # gitskills
-Creating a new branch is quick AND simpleAAAAACCCCAFFFAAA.
+Creating a new branch is quick.